MetOffice/cube_helper/docs/source/index.rst

 ``cube_helper`` is a software package designed to help users concatenate, equalise, and compare large datasets of `Iris <https://scitools-iris.readthedocs.io/>`_ cubes.
-It provides a degree of abstraction from meta-data and coordinate information that prevents concatenation of cubes.
+It provides a degree of abstraction from metadata and coordinate information that prevents concatenation of cubes.

 Guide